Mustafa III: Accession

 Mustafa ascended the throne on 30 October 1757, after the death of his cousin Osman III, the son of Sultan Mustafa II, marking the first time in Ottoman history that the throne passed down from cousin to cousin.

 Character of Mustafa's rule

-Soon after his accession to the throne, Mustafa demonstrated a special care for justice.
+Soon after his accession to the throne, Mustafa showed a special concern for justice.
 He took a number of measures to increase prosperity in Istanbul.
 He regulated coinage, built large grain stores, maintained aqueducts, and established a strict fiscal policy.
-He traveled frequently and checked whether the laws he had enforced were followed.
+He traveled frequently and checked whether the laws he had enacted were being followed.

 Treaty with Prussia

 Mustafa much admired Frederick the Great's generalship, and in 1761 established a peace treaty with Prussia.
 Frederick wanted an alliance against the Habsburgs, and Mustafa wanted to modernize his state and army.
 Mustafa preferred recruiting his officers in Berlin, rather than in Paris and London, to re-organize his army.
-In 1763, the two countries exchanged their diplomats for the first time.
+In 1763, the two countries exchanged diplomats for the first time.